-Forget about the big beer producers like Castlemaine, Coopers and Foster’s for a moment, and let’s look at what’s brewing in the copper kettles of the little guys who make handcrafted brews across Queensland.
-There are many underdogs brewing craft beer who are making huge inroads with discerning beer drinkers and with beer aficionados who are looking to explore the wide variety of tastes offered by the burgeoning microbrewery scene.
+Forget about the big beer producers like Castlemaine, Coopers and Foster’s for a moment, and let’s look at what’s brewing in the copper kettles of the little guys who make craft beer in Brisbane and other parts of Queensland.

 Plenty has happened since the colonial days when the Brits arrived with their kegs.

 So what’s an Aussie’s favourite beer?
 Try the lager.